webhintio/hint/docs/user-guide/index.md

 If you receive an `EACCES` error when installing `sonar`, it is caused by installing packages globally.
-The recommended solution is to [change `npm`'s default directory][npm change default directory] and then try again.
+The recommended solution is to [change `npm`’s default directory][npm change default directory] and then try again.
 There have been reports of this issue when installing the dependency `canvas-prebuilt` throws an `EACCES`.
 This [issue][permission issue] was resolved adopting the recommended solution.
 You can find detailed steps on how to change the npm default directory [here][npm change default directory].
-According to [npm's documentation][npm use package manager], if you have node installed using a package manager like [Homebrew][homebrew] or [nvm][nvm], you may be able to avoid the trouble of messing with the directories and have the correct permissions set up right out of the box.
-As a result, you won't experience the error described above even if you install `sonar` globally.
+According to [npm’s documentation][npm use package manager], if you have node installed using a package manager like [Homebrew][homebrew] or [nvm][nvm], you may be able to avoid the trouble of messing with the directories and have the correct permissions set up right out of the box.
+As a result, you won’t experience the error described above even if you install `sonar` globally.

 ## Connectors and platform support